Post Summary: Discover the best day trips from Boise, Idaho that are 1-4 hours away.

-If you’re visiting in winter, you can try to time your trip to the biggest event in McCall, the Winter Carnival.
+BEFORE YOU GO: If you’re visiting in winter, you can try to time your trip to the biggest event in McCall, the Winter Carnival.
 The annual event is a festive winter celebration with ice sculptures, parades, live music, and more attracting nearly 60,000 people every year.

-Located 45 minutes away from downtown Boise, Bogus Basin is a fantastic option for anyone looking for a day of mountain recreation.
+Bogus Basin is the quintessential winter day trip from Boise.
+Located 45 minutes from downtown Boise, the ski hill is a fantastic option for anyone looking for a day of mountain recreation.
 They offer affordable alpine skiing, snow tubing, nordic skiing, a mountain coaster, and snowshoeing.

 Bogus Basin is a non-profit organization, so 100% of profits go back into the mountain and improving the community of Boise.